In order to run a successful business, you need to know:

 Business intelligence (BI) is the use of technology to analyze and transform data into actionable insights.
-An organization’s data comes from various internal and external sources, and increasingly includes both proprietary and third party sources.
-The sheer volume of this data, which continues to grow exponentially, makes it difficult to interpret, causing businesses to struggle to uncover patterns, trends, or insights within their data.
-But with the help of BI tools, organizations get a holistic picture of their performance 一 for the company, departments, internal teams, and individual initiatives.
+An organization’s data comes from various internal and external sources—increasingly this includes both proprietary and third party sources.
+The sheer volume of this exponentially growing data makes it difficult to interpret, causing businesses to struggle to uncover patterns, trends, or insights within their data.
+But with the help of BI tools, organizations get a holistic picture of their performance一for the company, departments, internal teams, and individual initiatives.

-Business intelligence (BI) software also presents data into more digestible formats, like charts, dashboards, heatmaps, summaries, or reports.
-These accessible data visualizations bring to the surface inefficiencies and opportunities that companies can address in real time.
+Business intelligence software also presents data in more digestible formats like charts, heatmaps, trendlines, and status reports.
+These data visualizations highlight real-time inefficiencies and opportunities.

 Business intelligence can be tough to conceptualize in the abstract, so let’s take a look at how it’s used day-to-day.

-People often mistake business intelligence for data analytics and vice versa.
-However, the two aren’t the same.
-At a high level, business intelligence is descriptive rather than predictive.
-BI communicates what is happening now and what happened in the past.
-Equipped with business intelligence, business users can make data-driven decisions in the moment.
+Business intelligence communicates what is happening now and what happened in the past so business users can make data-driven decisions in the moment.